topDevfullstack/BackendAssessment/README.md

 - **Task:** Provide a detailed architecture and design document for your backend system.
   - **Requirements:**
-    - **System Architecture Diagram:** Show how different components (e.g., API endpoints, third-party services) interact.
+    - **System Architecture Diagram:** Show how different components (e.g., API endpoints, database, third-party services) interact.
-    - **Data Flow Diagram:** Illustrate the flow of data from user input to response generation.
+    - **Data Flow Diagram:** Illustrate the flow of data from user input to AI processing and storage.
     - **Design Decisions:** Describe any key design decisions made, including why certain technologies or approaches were chosen.
   - **Format:** Include diagrams and descriptions in your GitHub repository or as a separate document.

 ## Bonus Tasks (Optional but encouraged)

-1. **Context Management:**
+1. **Session Management:**
-   - Implement advanced context management to handle multiple sessions and maintain conversation state over time.
+   - Implement session management to track user interactions and maintain context across multiple requests.
-   - Store and manage session history to allow the AI agent to have contextually aware conversations.
+   - Store session data to enable more personalized responses.
-   - **Example:** Maintain a conversation history for each user session, allowing the AI to reference previous interactions.

 2. **Multi-Language Support:**
-   - Integrate multilingual support for both speech-to-text and text-to-speech services.
+   - Integrate multilingual support for user inputs and AI responses.
    - Ensure the system can process and respond in multiple languages based on user input.
-   - **Example:** Use language detection to switch between supported languages and provide responses in the detected language.

-3. **Customizable Voice Agent Personality:**
+3. **Custom User Profiles:**
-   - Allow users to select different "personalities" for the voice agent, such as formal, casual, or humorous.
+   - Allow users to create and manage profiles, storing preferences for interactions with the AI.
-   - Customize the AI responses based on the selected personality to make interactions more engaging.
-   - **Example:** Provide a configuration endpoint where users can set their preferred personality, and modify response generation logic accordingly.
+   - Example: Store user preferences for response styles or topics of interest.

 4. **CI/CD Integration:**
-   - Set up a comprehensive CI/CD pipeline to automate testing and deployment.
+   - Set up a CI/CD pipeline to automate testing and deployment.
    - Use a platform like GitHub Actions or CircleCI to automate build, test, and deployment processes.
-   - **Example:** Create workflows for automated testing, linting, and deployment to a staging environment before production.

 ## User Stories

-1. **Audio Input Processing:**
+1. **User Input Storage:**
-   - "As a user, I can upload an audio file, and the system will convert my speech to text."
+   - "As a user, I can submit my input, and it will be stored in the database for processing."

 2. **AI Response Generation:**
-   - "As a user, after my speech is converted to text, I receive a response from the AI agent based on my input."
+   - "As a user, I can request an AI-generated response based on my stored input."

-3. **Real-Time Interaction:**
+3. **Session Management:**
-   - "As a user, I can have a real-time conversation with the AI agent, where my audio is processed, and the system responds quickly."
+   - "As a user, my interactions are remembered, allowing for more personalized responses."

 4. **Authentication:**
-   - "As a user, I must authenticate before interacting with the AI agent to ensure my session is private."
+   - "As a user, I must authenticate before interacting with the AI to ensure my session is secure."

 ## Frontend Flow (Basic UI)

-### 1. Audio Input
+### 1. User Input

+- **Text Input Field:** A field for the user to enter their text input.
-- **Microphone Button:** A button to start and stop audio recording.
+- **Submit Button:** A button to submit the input to the backend.
-- **Upload Button:** Option to upload an audio file if recording is not preferred.
-- **Audio Recorder UI:** Displays recording status with visual feedback (e.g., waveform or indicator).
+- **Loading Indicator:** Shows when the system is processing the input.

 ### 2. Interaction Display

-- **Transcription Display:** Shows the transcribed text from the user's audio input.
-- **AI Response Display:** Area to display the AI’s response text.
+- **Response Display:** Area to show the AI’s generated response.
-- **Audio Playback (Optional):** Plays back the AI’s response if text-to-speech is implemented.
+- **Error Handling:** Display messages for any errors or invalid inputs.

 ### Example Frontend Flow

 1. **User accesses the landing page.**
-2. **They click the microphone button to start recording.**
+2. **They enter their input in the text field and click the submit button.**
-3. **The audio is sent to the backend for processing.**
+3. **The input is sent to the backend for processing.**
-4. **The transcribed text is displayed on the UI.**
+4. **The AI’s response is displayed on the UI.**
-5. **The AI’s response is displayed, and optionally, audio playback is provided.**

 ## What You Should Provide